The Password Love Affair: Would you share your password with your partner?

-As more and more people and business’s use online services, they quickly become a target for cyber criminals and hackers.
+As more and more people and business’s use online services, they quickly become targets for cyber criminals and hackers.
 For most of us, passwords are the only thing standing between our privacy and security from cyber criminals.
-It is critically important to know how cyber criminals target their victims, what you can do to reduce the risk and make it more challenging for the attackers who steal your information, your identity, or your money.
+It is critically important to know how cyber criminals target their victims, and what you can do to reduce the risk and make it more challenging for attackers to steal your information, your identity, or your money.

-Passwords have always been a good security control though the strength and processing of passwords make a major difference into how secure they are.
-For example, the importance of choosing an easy password to remember, keeping it long, with some complexity and unique contributes greatly to how strong the password is, how the password is processed and stored in an encrypted format plays a major role in the security of passwords.
+Passwords have always been a good security control, but the strength and processing of passwords impacts how secure they are.
+Choosing a password that’s easy to remember, and keeping it long, complex and unique contributes greatly to how strong the password is.
+How the password is processed and stored in an encrypted format also plays a major role in its security level.

-Below are 9 easy steps to get control and make passwords continue to be strong and secure.
-People are hard to teach and hard to retrain out of shortcut habits.
-Let us help educate you.
+Below are 9 easy steps to help you gain control and create passwords that will continue to be strong and secure.

-2. Escape complexity (avoid complex relationships): Focus on teaching your end users to use longer and more easily remembered passwords, like password phrases.
-Don’t let them get bogged down with having to remember special character requirements.
+2. Escape complexity (avoid complex relationships): Focus on teaching your end-users to use longer and more easily remembered passwords, like password phrases.
+Don’t let them get bogged down having to remember special character requirements.

 3. Teach partners, friends, and family: Continued education is critical and is the most important step to your policy being implemented.

-4. Size matters: The longer the password the harder for the hacker to break.
+4. Size matters: The longer the password the harder it is for the hacker to break.
 It’s simple, make human passwords at least 8 characters long and systems passwords 12-50 characters.

-5. Trust no one not even your partner: 2-factor is a must!
-No matter the size of your organization, there are two-factor options like RADIUS tokens, DUO, or Google Authenticator.
+5. Trust no, one not even your partner: Two-factor authentication is a must!
+No matter the size of your organization, consider two-factor options like RADIUS tokens, DUO, or Google Authenticator.

-6. Rotate often though relationships are optional: Don’t let those human passwords go unchanged for more than 180 days.
-And for system passwords, they need to be changed every 30-90 days.
-Setting a reminder is essential to ensure they are rotated timely.
+6. Rotate often, though relationships are optional: Don’t let those human passwords go unchanged for more than 180 days.
+And system passwords must be changed every 30-90 days.
+Setting a reminder is essential to ensure they are rotated in a timely manner.
 Note: In order to do this, you should use a password manager.
-Forcing a user to pick a new password themselves leads to things like patterns in passwords.
+Forcing a user to pick a new password themselves leads to issues like patterns in passwords.
 We’ve created handy side-by-side charts to enable you to compare popular password managers as well as other security software.

 7. Omit duplicates (don’t double date): Use a unique password for each of your accounts.
 The same password should never be used more than once!

-8. No cheating: Remembering a long password can be difficult, but don’t allow password hints.
+8. No cheating: Remembering a long password can be difficult, but don’t enable password hints.
 These just make it easier for hackers to get in.

 Want to learn more?
-View our STAY STRONG Infographic here.
+View our STAY STRONG Infographic.

 Latest posts by Joseph Carson (see all)

-- Ransomware goes into stealth mode – What you need to know and what you can do! - February 21, 2017
+- Ransomware goes into stealth mode: 7 things you can do to protect yourself - February 27, 2017